SIENNA Human Enhancement team

 This work is led by the University of Twente.
 Collaborators include: Trilateral Research, Uppsala University, Helsinki Foundation for Human Rights, European Network of Research Ethics Committees (EUREC), University of Granada, Federal University of Rio de Janeiro, Dalian University of Technology, Sciences Po, University of Cape Town.

 University of Twente

-Saskia Nagel leads SIENNA's human enhancement work stream.
+Saskia Nagel led SIENNA's human enhancement work stream before leaving the University of Twente.
 She is full Professor of Applied Ethics at Aachen University (Germany).
 Her areas of expertise and research interests lie at the intersection of ethics, philosophy, the life sciences (in particular neuroscience and cognitive science), and technologies.
 She has led a research group studying the ethical, anthropological, and social implications of our growing knowledge about the brain’s plasticity.
 She co-authored the first position paper on pediatric enhancement, which was supported by several major US American physician associations.

 Sean Jensen, University of Twente

 Sean Jensen is a Ph.D. candidate working on the Ethics of Human Enhancement in an International Context at the Philosophy Department of the University of Twente.
 He recently completed his MA in Bioethics at New York University, where he focused on the ethics of new & emerging technologies and worked with the Future of Life Institute on a research-based internship investigating biotechnology.
 Previously, he received a BA in English & Philosophy from Northern Illinois University and wrote a novel.

 Renée Dekker, University of Twente